-On the verge of burning out from 80-90 hour work weeks in New York City, Shuai Wang and his wife, Corrie, had to get out of Dodge.
+On the verge of burning out from 80-to-90 hour work weeks in New York City, Shuai Wang and his wife, Corrie, had to get out of Dodge.

 Shuai had been chef de cuisine for four years at Chez Sardine (now Bar Sardine) in the West Village, while Corrie worked long hours as a nightclub manager and then a bartender in the city’s East Village.
 Their careers were on track, but their lifestyle didn’t feel healthy.
 So, in 2015, they headed south.